PeymanPejman/jukebox/README.md

 - Build a dope jukebox using Spotify's API

 ## Architecture Overview
-This application is divided into three different services:
+This application is divided into four different services:

 - Frontend (FE), which acts as the presentation layer
-- Application (APP), which acts as the brain, doing the computation and supplying FE with content
+- Application (APP), which acts as the brain, delegating computation to GEN and supplying FE with content
+- Genius (GEN), which acts as the computation engine, executing all ML routines
 - Mysql database, which acts as the primary agent for persistent storage

 ## Installation